 - Small step ladders or footstool

-- Allow time and patience - don’t rush this!
+- Allow time (about 1 hour) and patience - don’t rush this!

 - Do not remove the plastic coating from the poles just yet